akashe/YoutubeSummarizer/README.md

 ### Community tokens:
-To allow people try out youtubebuddy we allow open access worth 2.5$ compute costs daily.
+To allow people try out youtubebuddy we allocate open access worth 2.5$ compute costs daily.
 Once the community tokens are exhausted, users can use their own personal OpenAI access keys.
 If you like the app, consider [buying us a coffee](https://buymeacoffee.com/akashe).
 This would help us cover compute costs.